TradeZero Rating:

 TradeZero Margin Rating

-Since TradeZero is made for day and swing trading, it has margin accounts.
-There are helpful margin tools, such as a margin calculator and an overnight borrow calculator.
+Because it specializes in day and swing trading, TradeZero of course offers margin accounts.
+It has a lot of useful margin tools as well.
+These resources include a margin calculator and an overnight borrow calculator.

-TradeZero America charges a flat 9% for all margin balances.
-This is simple and competitive, but not the lowest in the industry.
+TradeZero America charges a flat 9% for all margin debits.
+This is simple and competitive but not great based on industry standards right now.

 Website